openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ![](/img/posts/post-text-fig01.png)<!-- -->

-Using barplots we have limitations in space.
-Also, it does not make sense to plot too many words with just a few occurrences.
+Using barplots we have serious limitation in space.
+Also, it does not make sense to include in the plot too many words with just a few occurrences, for the case of a barplot.
 A nice solution for more crowdy data is to produce a wordcloud plot.
-In the code to produce the wordcloud, I defined a maximum of 200 words that appeared at least twice to be shown in the plot.
+In the code below I defined a maximum of 200 words that appeared at least twice to be shown in the plot.

 ```r